MingyuYang-Yale/BENG469/Assignment2/Preparation/README.md

 vi ~/.bashrc
 ```

-Add the following code to ~/.bashrc :
+Add the following codes to ~/.bashrc :

 ```
 if [ "$TERM" = "xterm" ]